2026 VENDORS

 Jane Desotelle

 Since 1978, Jane Desotelle has been growing and ethically harvesting wild herbs for teas.
 Other products are catnip toys, lavender items, balsam wreaths and pillows and essential oils.
-The Plattsburgh Botanical Sanctuary is managed by Jane where visitors can see 400 species of plants and attend classes on their uses.

 • Wes Woodworking